Are Silicone Breast Implants Safe Now?

 Certain conditions may impair the body’s ability to heal.
 These conditions include diabetes and connective tissue disorders.

 Certain exposures to drugs or toxins or radiation may also impair healing.
-Active smokers are a risk, as well as patients taking certain drugs that affect the body’s immune response to healing, including chemotherapy and steroids.
+Active smokers are a risk.
+Patients taking certain drugs that affect the body’s immune response to healing are also at risk.
+These drugs include chemotherapy and steroids.
 Patients with a history of radiation therapy to the chest wall may also have a higher risk of complications

-In these cases the surgery can still take place and be successful, but your surgeon will suggest ways to ameliorate these higher risks by adjusting the surgical plan.
+In these cases, the surgery can still take place and be successful.
+However, your surgeon will suggest ways to reduce these higher risks.
+They will do this by adjusting the surgical plan.

-Regardless of medical history, breast augmentation or reconstruction surgery can result in breast pain, nipple/areola sensitivity changes, asymmetry, infection, scarring, seroma (fluid in the implant cavity), hematoma or bleeding, inability to breast feed, and anesthesia complications.
+Breast augmentation or reconstruction surgery can result in breast pain, regardless of medical history.
+It may cause nipple/areola sensitivity changes, asymmetry, infection, or scarring.
+There is also a risk of seroma (fluid in the implant cavity), hematoma or bleeding, and inability to breastfeed.
+Anesthesia complications may occur too.
 Some of these complications may occur in as high as 30% of patients.

-Your surgeon, after a full evaluation of your medical history and physical exam, will recommend the best surgical plan to ameliorate these risks and obtain you the best outcome.
-It is important to note that you can still obtain an excellent result, but that no surgical endeavor is risk free.
+Your surgeon will conduct a full evaluation of your medical history and physical exam.
+After this, they will recommend the best surgical plan to ameliorate these risks and obtain you the best outcome.
+It is important to note that you can still obtain an excellent result.
+However, no surgical endeavor is risk free.

-Textured silicone gel breast implants are associated with the development of a type of cancer of the immune system called Breast Implant-Associated Anaplastic Large Cell Lymphoma (BIAALCL).
+Textured silicone gel breast implants are associated with the development of a type of cancer of the immune system.
+This cancer is called Breast Implant-Associated Anaplastic Large Cell Lymphoma (BIA-ALCL).
 No cases have been reported in women exposed to smooth implants only.
 The incidence in patients with textured implants is reported at 1 in 30,000 patients (Doren EL, Miranda RN, Selber JC, et al.U.S. epidemiology of breast implant-associated anaplastic large cell lymphoma.
 Plast Reconstr Surg.
 2017;139:1042–1050.)

 BIA-ALCL typically takes several years to develop after implantation, but cases have been reported as early as within one year.
-Typical symptoms to be aware of include: swelling, breast tightness, pain, lumps, or swelling of the breast months or years after receiving the implants.
+Be aware of typical symptoms, including swelling and breast tightness.
+You may also experience pain, lumps, or swelling of the breast months or years after receiving the implants.

 The treatment is en-bloc capsulectomy and implant removal done in a timely fashion.
 Some patients have required chemotherapy or radiation.